microsoft/OneLabeler/README.md

-# Vue Tornado Template
+# Image Labeler

-- Starter template using vue as front end and tornado as backend
+- A system for image labeling